 My oh-so-generous mom allows us to store our seasonal items in her attic (organized and in a tidy manner, of course).
 We recently took a trip to her home to drop-off our Christmas bins and large tree to be stored in her unused attic space. #ThanksJanimal

-So there you have it, 6 tips to help you stay organized in your home.
+So there you have it, 6 tips to help you stay organized in a small home.
 Remember, just because you’re living in a small space…doesn’t mean you can’t live a BIG LIFE.